 Travel insurance policies are complex products, so your best bet may be to start your search using a comparison site such as SquareMouth or InsureMyTrip.These sites have excellent search filters that will let you zero in on what you need and directly compare prices much more easily than shopping with individual insurers.
-You can compare travel insurance ratings to help inform your choice, too.
+You can compare travel insurance ratings to help inform your choice, as well.

 An experienced travel agent can also help you pick a policy, though some may earn commissions for steering you toward a certain company.
 Experts say it’s best to avoid buying a policy directly from your tour company or cruise line, however.
 These plans will only cover you for your time with that company, but not any other portion of your trip.
 And if the company goes under, your travel policy (and money) goes under with them.